Top tips for a busy dance floor at your wedding

 Time of first dance

-Assuming a midnight finish, we find 8pm – 8.30pm a good time for the first dance.
+Assuming a midnight finish, I find 8pm – 8.30pm a good time for the first dance.
 Following your first dance is the perfect opportunity for the party to really get going while all your guests are gathered around.

 Do it too early and you could see guests heading straight back to the bar.
 Do it too late and you’ll be running out of precious partying time!
 Around 8pm – 8.30pm should also give time for any evening guests to arrive, mingle and then be involved to see your first dance too.